5/7/2025

 CFO

-Hey, Youssef.
-Let me take the first one right on net revenue margin take it itself.
-I mean, just a broader point, Youssef, I mean, just to clarify, our goal has not been to optimize margin percentage.
+Hey, Yusuf.
+Let me take the first one, right, on net revenue margin take rate itself.
+I mean, just a broader point, Yusuf, I mean, just to clarify.
+Our goal has not been to optimize margin percentage.
 We're trying to grow profit dollars.
-We've always been focused on driving overall EBITDA profit dollars up.
-And you've seen that in the business, right?
-Whether you look at Q1, whether you look at the last few quarters, I mean, that's what's visible in the business.
-That said, when I look at the take rate, there's a few factors.
+We've always been focused on driving overall EBITDA profit dollars up, and you've seen that in the business, right? whether you look at Q1, whether you look at the last few quarters, I mean, that's what's visible in the business.
+You know, that said, when I look at the take rate, there's a few factors.
 I mean, there's some natural seasonality in the business.
 You've seen that in Q1 of last year as well.
 The second point I would make is, look, I mean, our goal is to improve unit economics and invest that back in the business.
-We found some specific initiatives, both around affordability as well as selection that we invested back in Q1 that drove not just the GOV growth, but the order growth, which we feel very good about.
-So, I mean, the business is scaled now.
+We found some specific initiatives, you know, both around affordability as well as selection that we invested back in Q1 that drove not just the GOV growth, but the order growth, which we feel very good about.
+The business is scaled now.
 You're at the point where you're starting to see all of our categories grow.
-So the impact of makeshift is visible from a take rate perspective when you look at the overall business.
-They put all that together, right?
-That's what impacted the take rate in Q1.
-But if you're thinking about it, Youssef, from a modeling perspective, I would expect Q2 take rate to be higher than Q1 and the second half take rate to be higher than the first half.
-And your question around, you know, what are the key factors that are driving, right?
+So the impact of mix shift is visible from a take rate perspective when you look at the overall business.
+When you put all that together, that's what impacted the take rate in Q1.
+But if you're thinking about it from a modeling perspective, I would expect Q2 take rate to be higher than Q1 and the second half take rate to be higher than the first half.
+And your question around what are the key factors that are driving it?
 One is we talked about seasonality.
-Q1, we lean into Dasher supply that gets better as we go through the rest of the year, primarily because Q1 is a strong growth border for us.
-Two, unit economics will continue to improve as we go through the rest of the year.
-And that will continue to be a tailwind from a take rate perspective.
-As business continues to grow, that will also be a tailwind.
-Net-net, I mean, we feel about where the overall business is and our focus continues to be to drive the strong, you know, GOV growth that you're seeing in the business as well as overall EBITDA dollar production.
+Q1, we lean into Dasher supply.
+That gets better as we go through the rest of the year, primarily because Q1 is a strong growth quarter for us.
+Two, unit economics will continue to improve as we go through the rest of the year, and that will continue to be a tailwind from a take-rate perspective.
+Ads business continues to grow.
+That will also be a tailwind.
+Net-net, I mean, we feel good about where the overall business is, and our focus continues to drive the strong GOV growth that you're seeing in the business, as well as overall EBITDA dollar production.

 speaker